nlf/dlite/README.md

 DLite depends on [xhyve](https://github.com/mist64/xhyve) which only works on OSX versions 10.10 (Yosemite) or newer.

+Xhyve, and therefor DLite, does not support sparse disk images.
+This means that when you create a virtual machine with DLite the *full size* of the image must be allocated up front.
+There is ongoing work to support sparse images in xhyve, and once that support lands DLite will be able to take advantage of it.
+See [xhyve#80](https://github.com/mist64/xhyve/pull/80), [xhyve#82](https://github.com/mist64/xhyve/pull/82), and [xhyve-xyz/xhyve#1](https://github.com/xhyve-xyz/xhyve/pull/1) for more information.

 DLite is *not* secured via TLS.
 If that's important to you for local development, look elsewhere.

 DLite is most definitely *not* recommended for any kind of production use.